Calibration of a Temperature Sensor

 Calculate the equation of the line that connects the two points on a graph of raw

 data (RD) versus Celsius temperature (T).
-Your equation should be of the form:
+Your equation should be of

 T = B + M*RD